Mule Lake

 Otter Tail County, MinnesotaOligotrophic

-Mule Lake sits at the top of the Minnesota PCA grading rubric with an A, a mark reached by the cleanest lakes in Minnesota.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Mule Lake sits at the top of the Minnesota PCA grading rubric with an A, a mark reached by the cleanest lakes in Minnesota. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
 Mule Lake reaches 31 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 At 53 acres, Mule Lake sits below the Minnesota median: a small water where shoreline activity has an outsized effect on water quality.
 Among the 97 graded lakes in Otter Tail County, Mule Lake ranks 23 — in the top quartile locally.